 The obstruction is usually the tissue in the back of your throat collapsing as you sleep.
 When it collapses, air can’t flow freely through.
 Without sleep apnea treatment, the condition can increase your risk of heart attack, stroke, and many other serious problems.

-If you suspect you have sleep apnea or can’t find a snoring treatment that works, contact our Clayton sleep dentist at (314) 678-7876 at Smile On Dental Studio today to explore our different treatment options.
+If you suspect you have sleep apnea or can’t find a snoring treatment that works, contact our St. Louis sleep dentist at (314) 678-7876 at Smile On Dental Studio today to explore our different treatment options.
 We can help you stop snoring and enjoy a restful night of sleep once again.
 Contact us today to schedule a consultation.